Wet rot under floor boards

 Open Mon-Thurs till 6pm and Fridays till 5pm

-Wet Rot Treatment
+Wet Rot Treatment Specialists

-If you see signs of decay or damp in the timber in your home, our expert team is here to help.
+If you have noticed signs of decayed or damp timber in your home, our expert team is here to help.
 At Peter Cox, we’ve been diagnosing and delivering trusted solutions for wood rot problems for decades.
+Whether you're dealing with early-stage decay or widespread damage, our nationwide network ensures that there's always a wet rot specialist nearby, ready to assess your property and provide a solution.

 Book a professional wet rot survey today and take the first step towards protecting your home.